niemasd/ViralMSA/README.md

 To run ViralMSA, you can either install the command-line tool (instructions below), or you can use the [ViralWasm-Epi web app](https://niema-lab.github.io/ViralWasm-Epi) created by my student, [Daniel Ji](https://www.linkedin.com/in/danielji26), which is a complete WebAssembly port of ViralMSA and other downstream analyses, e.g. phylogenetic inference and molecular clustering, which runs fully client-side in your own web browser.
 The web app works well for reasonably small datasets (e.g. a few thousand full genomes), but for larger datasets, you will want to use the command-line tool.

 ## Installation
-ViralMSA is written in Python 3 and depends on [BioPython](https://biopython.org/).
+ViralMSA is written in Python 3 and depends on [BioPython](https://biopython.org/) (just for downloading reference genomes; not needed for local reference genomes).
 You can simply download [ViralMSA.py](https://github.com/niemasd/ViralMSA/releases/latest/download/ViralMSA.py) to your machine and make it executable:

 ```bash
 wget "https://github.com/niemasd/ViralMSA/releases/latest/download/ViralMSA.py"